LemonFace0309/cs348/README.md

 2. Run `docker-compose up` to create a local instance of neo4j

-3. Run the following to add permissions back to local import scripts that were changed after running `docker-copose`.
+3. Run the following to add permissions back to local import scripts that were changed after running `docker-compose up`.

 ```{bash}
 sudo chmod -R a+rwx scripts/lib/import